 New buildings are envisaged to be high-rise with podiums and upper-level setbacks that relate to the width of the street to provide a comfortable public realm in terms of wind conditions and access to sunlight.
+Preferred building heights are subject to future determination.

 Development of taller built form on these sites is supported where balanced with other considerations including provision of public spaces, pedestrian connections and internal streets/laneways.